-So, for example, you have outstanding tax payable of Rs.10,000 and filed your tax return, 3 months after the due date, you will have to pay interest penalty of 3% (1% per month x 3 months) on the balance tax amount of Rs.
+So, for example, if you have an outstanding tax payable of Rs.10,000 and filed your tax return, 3 months after the due date, you will have to pay an interest penalty of 3% (1% per month x 3 months) on the balance tax amount of Rs.
 10,000, i.e. Rs.
 300, along with the penalty of Rs.
 5,000.

 IncomeTax Return Filing- Final Words:

-As a responsible citizen of the country, It is the duty of every earning individual to file income tax return.
+As a responsible citizen of the country, It is the duty of every earning individual to file an income tax return.

-Although not mandatory, if your income is below exemption limit, but it is advisable to file ITR, every year before the due date even if your income falls below the minimum exemption limit, or you have already paid your taxes due.
+Although not mandatory, if your income is below the exemption limit, but it is advisable to file ITR, every year before the due date even if your income falls below the minimum exemption limit, or you have already paid your taxes due.